AI Workflow Automation: How I Replaced 10 SaaS Tools in One Day

-Today I ran an entire workflow without opening a single traditional interface.
+Today I ran an entire AI workflow automation without opening a single traditional interface.

 Here’s what I did: